pjk25/concourse-pcf-foundation-resource/README.md

 Additionally, while it may be feasible to cache past versions in the resource container, since historic configs are not available through the OpsMan API, this resource only reports the current version.

+Foundation configurations are described by the specs in https://github.com/pjk25/foundation-lib

 ## Source Configuration
 ```yaml
 opsmgr: